DavidRichardGit/Presortedness-ML/README.md

 This is why i will be focusing on the comparison complexity, it is not dependent on the hardware and the implementation.
 Additionally it is a good predictor of the computational complexity of an algorithm.

+## Dataset proporties

+In order to explore the relationship between array formation and algorithm efficency, a wide variety of data is needed.
+Working with the [Kaggle Api](https://www.kaggle.com/docs/api) gives us a way to fetch realistic data in a fast and automated way.
+Taking Data from a Datascience platform has the advantage that the columns are not arranged in a random way.
+For instance: Numbers can correlate with other sorted columns, which can make them "almost" sorted.
+This results in diverse ranges and combinations of presortedness kinds.
+To be able to characterize different kinds of presortedness we have to define it formally:

 ## Presortedness

 For a sorting algorithm to be considered optimal for a presorted array the algorithm has to be adaptive.
 Adaptive means that the algorithm performs asymptotically optimal on an already sorted array.